: While the roper remains motionless, it is indistinguishable from a normal cave formation, such as a stalagmite.Grasping Tendrils

 : The roper can have up to six tendrils at a time.
 Each tendril can be attacked (AC 20; 10 hit points; immunity to poison and psychic damage).
 Destroying a tendril deals no damage to the roper, which can extrude a replacement tendril on its next turn.
 A tendril can also be broken if a creature takes an action and succeeds on a DC 15 Strength check against it.Spider Climb

 : The roper can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

-: The roper makes four attacks with its tendrils, uses Reel, and makes one Attack
+: The roper makes four attacks with its tendrils, uses Reel, and makes one attack with its bite.Bite

 : Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 22 (4d8 + 4) piercing damage.Tendril